Skip to content

 Further focus on addressing expenditure will be required in early 2025.

-UniSQ, like all Australian universities, has fallen to a decade-level low number of domestic enrolments despite increased population growth.
+UniSQ, like other Australian universities, has fallen to a decade-level low number of domestic enrolments despite increased population growth.
 This decline can be attributed to several factors.
 Students are opting for alternative education and career pathways such as free vocational education and training programs, apprenticeships, and direct employment.
 Increasing economic uncertainties and pressures related to the rising cost of living are also playing a role, particularly for mature-age students and the postgraduate market.

 While international student numbers rebounded post-COVID, recent interventions by the Federal Government and changes to policy have resulted in a decline in international student enrolments.